-Ruth Nasrullah has been a freelance writer since 2003, writing for multiple media outlets including the Houston Chronicle, Religion News Service, Azizah, Islamic Horizons and Toastmaster.
-She writes a column on politics and civil rights for the MuslimMatters.org online magazine.
+Ruth Nasrullah has been a freelance writer since 2003, writing for multiple media outlets including the Houston Chronicle, Religion News Service, Azizah, Islamic Horizons, MuslimMatters and Toastmaster.
 She has a master of arts in journalism from Emerson College and a master of fine arts in creative nonfiction from Goucher College.
-Ruth is an active member of the Houston chapter of the Society of Professional Journalists, having served as president from 2012 to 2013 and currently serving on the chapter’s scholarship committee.
-She is a member of the Religion Newswriters Association, Houston Writers Guild and Muslimah Writers Alliance.
+Ruth serves as president of the Houston chapter of the Society of Professional Journalists and is a member of the Religion Newswriters Association, Houston Writers Guild and Muslimah Writers Alliance.
 Ruth served on the local station board of KPFT/Pacifica radio from 2011-2012.
-Ruth served as CAIR-Houston’s Communications Coordinator from 2013 to 2015 and after a year-long hiatus returned to the position on a part-time basis while she focuses on writing projects.
+Ruth served as CAIR-Houston’s Communications Coordinator from 2013 to 2015 and after a year-long hiatus returned to the position on a part-time basis.

 Sobia Siddiqui served CAIR-Houston as Communications Intern in 2014.
 Since then, her work has included event planning for the annual Muslim Youth Leadership Symposium, organizing for Texas Muslim Capitol Day and social media reporting for the Texas Da’wah Convention.
 She has also worked with the Muslim American Society-Katy and the Islamic Council of North America’s Young Muslim Quiz Competition, all while pursuing her undergraduate education.
 In 2016 Sobia spent six months teaching English to Syrian refugee families in Houston.